nicomunasatya/Dawn-Extentions-Node/README.md

-# Dawn-Extentions-Node-Validator
+# Dawn-Extentions-Validator-Node
-Running Dawn Extentions Node using Chromium in VPS
+Running Dawn Extentions Validator Node using Chromium in VPS

 1. Install Chromium in Linux using one line code from https://github.com/nicomunasatya/Chromium-Linux
 ```